pivotal/docs-tap/tanzu-build-service/dependencies.md

 ## <a id="lite-vs-full"></a> About lite and full dependencies

-There are two types of Tanzu Build Service dependencies: `lite` and `full`.
+Each version of Tanzu Application Platform is released with two types of Tanzu Build Service dependencies: `lite` and `full`.
+These dependencies consist of the buildpacks and stacks required for application builds.
 Each type serves different use cases.
 Both types are suitable for production workloads.

-Each version of Tanzu Build Service is released with a set of `lite` and `full` dependencies.
+By default, Tanzu Build Service is installed with `lite` dependencies.

-`lite` dependencies are installed by default when installing Tanzu Build Service and require no user configuration.
-The `full` set of dependencies must be installed separately.
+The `lite` dependencies do not contain all buildpacks and stacks.
+To use all buildpacks and stacks, you must install the `full` dependencies.
-For instructions for installing `full` dependencies, see [Install Tanzu Build Service with full dependencies](install-tbs.html#tap-install-full-deps).
+For instructions about installing `full` dependencies, see [Install full dependencies](install-tbs.html#tap-install-full-deps).

 For a table comparing the differences between `full` and `lite` dependencies, see [Dependency comparison](#lite-vs-full-table).